Kristrún Frostadóttir: Parliament

-She was elected as a member of the Althing for the Reykjavík South constituency at the 2021 parliamentary election.
+Kristrún was elected as a member of the Althing for the Reykjavík South constituency at the 2021 parliamentary election.
 At the 2024 snap election, she was elected to represent the Reykjavík North constituency.

 Prior to becoming prime minister, she sat on the Budget Committee between 2021 and 2024, with a brief stint on the Economic Affairs and Trade Committee in 2023.